steven2358/awesome-generative-ai/README.md

 - [Explainpaper](https://www.explainpaper.com/) - A better way to read academic papers.
 Upload a paper, highlight confusing text, get an explanation.
 - [Galactica](https://galactica.org/) - A large language model for science.
 Can summarize academic literature, solve math problems, generate Wiki articles, write scientific code, annotate molecules and proteins, and more.
 [Model API](https://github.com/paperswithcode/galai).
 - [Consensus](https://consensus.app/search/) - Consensus is a search engine that uses AI to find answers in scientific research.
+- [Expontum](https://www.expontum.com/) - AI tool that helps researchers quickly find knowledge gaps and identify what research projects have been completed before.

 ### Other text generators

 - [EmailTriager](https://www.emailtriager.com/) - Use AI to automatically draft email replies in the background.